donalddump81/chicken-little/donalddump81.md

 ## Summary

-I've been wanting to build my first raspberry pi desktop kit for a couple of years now so that way I can host my bots on a different platform that doesn't involve windows.What does it do?
-Why are you excited to build it?
+I've been wanting to build my first raspberry pi desktop kit for a couple of years now so that way I can host my bots on a different platform that doesn't involve windows.
+I'm excited to build this because it can run my bots and keep my processes separate from my computer by being on a different system so i no lomger have a slow computer.

 ## Plan